RonYanDaik/Unity-Unreal-Capture/README.md

 If you want to capture a custom texture (generated texture, a video, another webcam feed or a static image) you can refer to the 'UnityCaptureTextureExample' scene and the 'CaptureTexture' script used by it.

-## Setup in your Unity project
+## Setup in your UE4 project

 Check Unreal Demo.
 Copy files from Unreal demo directly to your project.
+Create render target texture.
+Make sure your texture is same resolution as picture is captured in OBS.
+Add custom capture scene component (look at the example class).

 ### Settings